Brite Advisors Pty Ltd

 The Court has approved protocols for dealing with withdrawal requests.
 As part of those protocols the Receivers are acting properly and are justified in:

-declining to assess or process a withdrawal request where that withdrawal would result in total withdrawals since 9 November 2023 exceeding more than 50% of the recorded value of their investment, calculated by reference to the value of a Beneficiaries’ cash holdings and model portfolio assets as at 13 December 2023.
+declining to assess or process a withdrawal request where that withdrawal would result in total withdrawals since 9 November 2023 exceeding more than 50% of the recorded value of their investment, calculated by reference to the value of a Beneficiaries’ cash holdings and model portfolio assets (excluding the value of any bespoke asset holdings) as at 13 December 2023; and

 The Receivers will also assess withdrawal requests which were not in place as at 9 November 2023 in circumstances of financial hardship.
 See FAQ 22 for further information.